-These last few months have been full of accepting unwanted realities.
+These last few months have been full of accepting unwanted realities, haven’t they?
 Actually, my last few years have been weighted pretty heavily with this, if I’m totally honest.
 Illness, challenges, pain, disappointments, shock, loss, grief, acceptance … I personally continue to trip my way through this muck of tangles on a daily basis.

 But, the more I look around, the more I can’t help but see:

 I am not the only one.

 I look at our world … the chaos is absolutely surreal.
 Almost unbelievable, but not quite.
 We all have to see it wherever we look – even if we don’t want to.
 Somebody out there in media land makes sure we don’t miss a second of it.

 I see my friends and family as they all struggle to cope with their own disappointments and unknowns.